KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 <section id="final-words">
 <h2>Final words <a href="#final-words">#</a></h2>
 <p>The three versions we saw in the previous section work like a charm, the one you should use is really up to you.
 You can also do it in some other more complicated and dirty ways.</p>
-<p>Anyway, this shows how having a very permissive syntax is kind of fucked up.
+<p>Anyway, this shows why having a very permissive can be complicated.
 As I said at the beginning of this post, you can do pretty much whatever you want and if you want my opinion this isn't for the best.</p>
+<blockquote class="pull-quote--right">Having a very permissive can be complicated.</blockquote>
 <p>Anyway, I'll close this article with this amazing Lightning Talk from Gary Bernhardt at CodeMash 2012 entitled "WAT".
 I think it is on-topic.</p>
 <iframe style="margin: 0 auto" width="420" height="315" src="//www.youtube.com/embed/lrBhwGUF6yU" frameborder="0" allowfullscreen></iframe>
 </section>